 So in 2015, when DeeDee was found murdered in her bed and Gypsy was found missing, panic ensued.
 The resulting investigation was more horrible than anyone could imagine.

 On June 14, 2015, friends of DeeDee and Gypsy were alarmed when they saw a post on their Facebook page saying "that bitch is dead."
-When they tried to call them and respond to the status but got no reply, they went to the house to check on them.
-After noticing the house to be empty and no one responding, the friends called the police to do a wellness check.
+When they tried to call them and respond to the status but got no reply, they went to the Blanchard's house to check on them.
+After noticing that the house was empty and no one was responding, the friends called the police to do a wellness check.
 The police discovered DeeDee stabbed to death in her bedroom shortly after they arrived.
 To make things worse, Gypsy was missing.

-Not to mention that another disturbing Facebook status had been posted, implying that the Gypsy had been hurt before she was kidnapped.
-The police were immediately on high alert and began to search the house for clues, only to discover that her wheelchair and medical supplies were still there.
+Additionally, another disturbing Facebook status had been posted, implying that Gypsy had been hurt before she was kidnapped.
+The police were immediately on high alert and began to search the house for clues, only to discover that Gypsy's wheelchair and medical supplies were still there.

 Many people asked who would commit such acts against DeeDee and what kind of monster would kidnap a young disabled girl.
 After police interviewed friends that were on the scene, a friend told them what she knew about Gypsy talking to a "secret boyfriend."
 She even had print-outs of screenshots that Gypsy had shown her.
 Armed with the IP address, the Missouri police contacted the Wisconsin police in the county where the boyfriend, Nicholas Godejohn, lived.
 And there they found Gypsy in perfect health and not sickly at all.